 Dr. Lima received her doctoral degree from the University of Virginia.
 Her broad area of interest is teaching and learning, as informed by the perspectives of cognitive, developmental, and educational psychology.
 Her current research focuses on preschoolers' word learning in the school setting, and her classes include Lifespan Development, Child Psychology, and Statistics.
 Beyond Augie, she is most closely involved with the development of her son Gabriel and daughter Sophia.

 Dr. Babcock received her doctoral degree from Michigan State University.
 She is interested in how cognitive abilities (memory, attention and learning) are affected by real-world task demands, and how normal cognitive aging changes memory and attention abilities.
 In particular, she has investigated the effects of technology on creativity, Internet ads on attention, and how people can improve their abilities to learn names.
 Her courses include Cognitive Psychology, Research Methods in Psychology, Sensation and Perception, and Human Lifespan Development.
 She has team-taught a course on ethical issues surrounding the use of digital technology.
 She enjoys taking long walks with her Labrador retriever (Seager), trying out new recipes with her husband, and visiting family back in Michigan.

 Assistant Professor, Counseling Psychology

 Dr. Trainor received his doctoral degree from the University of Arkansas.
 His classes include General Psychology and Abnormal Psychology.
 His research interests focus primarily on anxiety and anxiety disorders.
 Specifically he is interested in the factors that contribute to the development of anxiety, the relationship between anxiety and sleep, and the relationship between anxiety and substance use.
 Outside of Augustana, he is a big football fan (Go Vikings!) and enjoys taking time to relax with his wife, his dog, Wolf, and his cat, Hershey.

 Dr. Zell has a PhD in Social Psychology from Florida State University.
-She teaches courses in Social Psychology, Positive Psychology, and Psychology & Christianity, as well as General Psychology.
-She has a wide range of research interests that include social comparison, deception in politics, reactions to political fact-checking, humility, and the "Dark Triad".
-Outside of school, Anne and her husband Andy and their kids William, Lucy, and Abraham all love reading books and playing outside.
+She teaches courses in Social Psychology, Positive Psychology, and General Psychology.
+She has a wide range of research interests that include social comparison, attitudes about deception in politics, reactions to political fact-checking, humility, and the "Dark Triad".
+Outside of school, Anne and her husband Andy and their kids William, Lucy, Abraham, and Virginia all love reading books, playing outside, making messes, and having snacks.